asadprodhan/blastn/README.md

 - modifying the default blastn parameters

--
-- running blastn on remote computers
+- running blastn on both local and remote computers using containers (This removes the need of installing and updating the blastn software.
+However, you will need to install Nextflow and Singularity)
--

 - automating blastn analysis for multiple samples